Tell me, why do you insist on referring to yourself in the third person? It's intensely

 A Third-Person Person is a character who always refers to himself or herself in the third person.

-In Japanese media, girls who are childish or cutesy
+In Japanese media, this is a standard tic of very young children.
+As a result, girls who are childish or cutesy

-may refer to themselves in this manner.
+may be seen referring to themselves in this manner.
 In older characters, however, it may be a sign of psychological issues

 , such as a very traumatic event in their past.
 It also may be a sign of humility, so samurai

 and noblewomen usually refer to themselves in the third person when talking to their lords.
 If a character transitions

 into a Third-Person Person over the course of the series, watch out for signs of Yandere

 , and keep tabs on all pointy objects

 On the other hand, a Western character who refers to himself in the third person will usually either be vain, egotistical, or self-absorbed — the implication being that he is so in awe of himself that even he

 views himself objectively.
 Or the character is a Hulk Speaking

 primitive.
 Or the character could be just a Cloud Cuckoolander